crush-on-anechka/MP_helper/README.md

     see the amount of money blocked for pending ads divided up by days
 - ##### show performance
     see performance stats for each of the ad creatives for specified time frames
+- ##### clear cache
+    groups that were present in previous selections become marked green (cached), which indicates that you have approved them.
+Once the selection is placed you want to clear cache using corresponding button

    [FastApi]: <https://fastapi.tiangolo.com/>
    [SQLAlchemy]: <https://www.sqlalchemy.org/>